Sunday Worship Documents

 Silent Prayer and Christian Meditation

-Every Wednesday at 7pm there would be at least a dozen of us in St Lawrence Church sharing in silent Christian meditation.
-We can’t meet together physically but we’ve agreed to try to meditate at home in the same way at the same time.
+Every Wednesday at 7pm there are a few of us in St Lawrence Church sharing in silent Christian meditation.